neulab/ExplainaBoard/docs/add_new_formats.md

 ## Case 1: Supported Formats
-If the format of your datasets has already been supported by existing library, directly using it without any library-level modification
+If the format of your datasets has already been supported by the existing library, you can directly use it without any library-level modification

 * `TaskType.text_classification`
   * `FileType.tsv`